Bayesian Nonparametric Inference for "Species-sampling" Problems: The number of unseen species

-According to \eqref{post_py_k}, for fixed $\alpha\in(0,1)$ and $\theta>-\alpha$, the number $K_{n}$ of distinct species in the sample is a sufficient statistic to make inference on $\mathfrak{u}_{n,m}$.
+According to \eqref{post_py_k}, for any fixed $\alpha\in(0,1)$ and $\theta>-\alpha$, $K_{n}=k$ is a sufficient statistic for estimating $\mathfrak{u}_{n,m}$.
 If $\alpha=0$, then the sample size $n$ is a sufficient statistic to infer $\mathfrak{u}_{n,m}$.
-The posterior distributions \eqref{post_py_k} and \eqref{post_dp_k} are at the basis of BNP inferences for the unseen-species problem.
-In particular, \eqref{post_py_k} and \eqref{post_dp_k} are critical to quantify uncertainty of estimates \eqref{est_py_k} and \eqref{est_dp_k} by means of credible intervals via Monte Carlo sampling.
+The posterior distributions \eqref{post_py_k} and \eqref{post_dp_k} are critical to quantify uncertainty of \eqref{est_py_k} and \eqref{est_dp_k} by means of credible intervals.
 In practice, Monte Carlo sampling of \eqref{post_py_k} and \eqref{post_dp_k} is doable for small values of $n$ and $m$, and it becomes impossible for large values of $n$ or $m$.
 This is because for large $n$ and $m$, and even only for large $m$, the computational burden for evaluating generalized factorial coefficients and Stirling numbers becomes overwhelming.
 To overcome this drawback, \citet{Fav(09)} proposed large $m$ approximations of the posterior distributions \eqref{post_py_k} and \eqref{post_dp_k}.
-In particular, let $\mathfrak{u}_{n,m}(k)$ denote a random variable whose distribution is \eqref{post_py_k} for $\alpha\in(0,1)$ and \eqref{post_dp_k} for $\alpha=0$.
+Let $\mathfrak{u}_{n,m}(k)$ denote a r.v. whose distribution is \eqref{post_py_k} for $\alpha\in(0,1)$ and \eqref{post_dp_k} for $\alpha=0$.
 For $\alpha\in(0,1)$, \citet[Proposition 2]{Fav(09)} show that, as $m\rightarrow+\infty$,